-We will make a list of stockholders available at the 2024 Annual Stockholder Meeting, and for ten days prior to the meeting, which can be obtained by sending a request via email to investorrelations@capitalone.com.
+We will make a list of stockholders available at the 2024 Annual Stockholder Meeting, and for ten days prior to the meeting, which can be obtained by request email sendina via а to investorrelations@capitalone.com.

 How much did the solicitation cost?